“Comparison is the death of joy.”

 So what I hope to do now is to share with you some things that wise and caring people have shared with me in minimizing self comparison and finding inner peace and happiness more often.

-What we say here applies to all social media but the big elephant in the room (er, web) is Facebook, a.k.a.
-‘FAKEbook’.
+What we say here applies to all social media but the big elephant in the room (er, web) is Facebook, colloquially referred to as ‘FAKEbook’.
 A lot of talk is made and many blog posts are written about how social media, especially Facebook, drives people to compare themselves to one another.

 If you feel the self-comparison bug when you’re on Facebook, first consider what you’re really seeing: often it’s people presenting the absolute best aspects of their life and none of the stuff they wouldn’t want you to know.